How beautiful and perfect are the animals, moving serenely over the earth,

 The fat-tail’d sheep, the antelope, the prairie-dog, and the burrowing wolf,

-The sharp-hoof’d moose of the north, the cat on the house-sill,
+The sharp-hoof’d moose of the north,

 The litter of the grunting sow as they tug at her teats.

-The black bear is searching for roots or honey
+The black bear is searching for roots or honey,

 The elk takes to the inner passes of the woods,